LilyIsTrans18/OneOffScripts/README.md

 # OneOffScripts
 Lily's One Off Scripts.

-Sometimes I make useful scripts for people, this is where I put them.
+Sometimes I make useful scripts, this is where I put them.